szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Probability of triggering properly brought down to 15%, as intended
 - It still forces a Save vs. Death at -4 to trigger.
 This penalty can be overridden in the config file.

 This also patches the balor attacks from PnP fiends mod.
+This must be installed after that one in order to take effect.

 ### Make that dumb Mencar Pebblemuncher a fair fighter for his level (3060) (BG2EE EET)